Prince2802/test-project/README.md

 To create project in angular : ng new form-app

-Both the apps looks similar in functionality and UI
+Both the apps works and looks similar in functionality and UI
 ![form_png](https://github.com/user-attachments/assets/85054297-a801-4239-aade-5d2400542714)